 Raymond has limited housing diversity and decreasing housing affordability.
-Creating more housing options, from duplexes and triplexes to condos and apartments in a thoughtful and sustainable way, will make it easier for people of all ages and income levels to make a home in Raymond, help older adults age in place, and support Raymond's year-round population.
+Creating more housing options, from duplexes and triplexes to condos and apartments, will make it easier for younger people and families to make a home in Raymond, help older adults age in place, and support Raymond's year-round population.
 Raymond will need to balance open space, shoreland protections, and environmental quality as demand for homes and lakefront properties in Raymond continues to grow.